-In fact, some common household items are so lethally dangerous — and so attractive to dogs — that I recommend that they never be present in homes with dogs.
+In fact, some common household items are so toxic to dogs — and so attractive to dogs — that I recommend that they never be present in homes with dogs.

-If you own a dog, I recommend that your household be forever free of these six items:
+If you own a dog, I recommend that you don’t keep these six dog poisons in your house — at all:

 Xylitol is an artificial sweetener that is purported to have actual health benefits in humans.
 For instance, it supposedly reduces cavities in people that use it in place of sugar.
 Dogs, however, reap no health benefits from xylitol whatsoever.
 In fact, xylitol can cause fatal hypoglycemia and liver failure in dogs.
 Dogs exposed to the stuff might require several days in the hospital for dextrose supplementation — and then might still suffer from fatal liver failure.
 I therefore recommend that dog owners keep their houses free of sugarless gums and candies containing xylitol.